 So, Wally Cook, Fred Pellegrin and myself, yeah, that was just the three of us.
 Well, we got there.
-Sidney is there, Ale Kaiser [Henry J. Kaiser’s second wife Alyce, whom he married in 1951] and Helen [Helen Chester Peterson, Dr. Garfield’s second wife, whom he’d married less than three months earlier].
+Sidney is there, Ale Kaiser [Henry J. Kaiser’s second wife Alyce, whom he married in 1951] and Helen [Helen Chester Peterson, Dr. Garfield’s second wife, whom he’d married less than 3 months earlier].

 I said, "It's called the terminal digit system.
 Filed by the rear numbers.
 We have been filing by numbers, Mr. Kaiser, in sequence.
 But, God, if you misfile, how do you find the thing.
-This way, you always have the last two numbers and misfiling is very rare.
+This way, you always have the last 2 numbers and misfiling is very rare.
 Some people will invert them, a 90 can become a 09 or sometimes people will put them upside down like 06 or 09 but at least you can go to those bins and, you know have a pretty good chance of finding the record."

-I said, "Well, I don't think that is any good at all."
+Ale said, "Well, I don't think that is any good at all."

 Ale then says, "We don't want to treat our members as numbers."

 I tried to argue, you know, and I got about from here to the end of that desk and that was the end of it.

-“But anyway, we had color codes and then you had to understand what each color meant, that that was an A color and a B color and a D color or whatever.
+But anyway, we had color codes and then you had to understand what each color meant, that that was an A color and a B color and a D color or whatever.
 I can recall that incident so well, oh my goodness gracious.
 Well, it was kind of funny.
 Finally, the hospital was really going along and we were getting ready to open ... we got the whole thing dolled up.
 We had an open house here like you've never seen in your life.
-We went on for two weeks, every night.
-35,000 people marched through this hospital.”
+We went on for 2 weeks, every night.
+35,000 people marched through this hospital.